Toxins That Cause Seizures in Dogs

 Medications

-Common human medications that are potential toxins that cause dog seizures:
+Common human medications recognized as toxins that cause seizures in dogs:

 - Analgesics (Aspirin and Ibuprofen)